Marioqwe/easy_ssl/README.md

     --email    # an email address to be supplied to LetsEncrypt.
                # this is useful if you want to LetsEncrypt to send you expiry notifications.
                # only use in 'prod' mode.

+    # Optional
+    --out-dir  # by default "~/easy_ssl/ssl".
+               # if used in "test" or "prod" mode, the directory will contain all
+               # output from certbot, including certificates.
+               # if used in "info" or "revoke" mode, the value should point to the
+               # directory generated in either "test" or "prod" mode.
+    --skip-dh  # if used, diffie helman parameters file won't be generated.

 For example: